Vikingeets/advancedtouch/STEPWISE.md

 	For Inner Quiet, set to the number of stacks.

-	For Name of the Elements, set to 0 to indicate that it has been used this craft, or -1 to indicate that it has not.
+	For Name of the Elements, set to 0 to indicate that it has already been used this craft, or -1 to indicate that it has not.

 	Example: `buff wasteNot2 4`